viparitakarani/CPP_Projects/YeeLightControllerFB/README.md

 ## Run the SSE NodeJs Server

-Run the server in local emulator, go to functions folder
+Run the server in local emulator or deploy it to the Firebase cloud, go to functions folder

-$firebase emulators:start
+$firebase emulators:start or firebase deploy --only functions

-## Run the SSE client listener
+## Build the project usisng

-$./client/runcurlclientlistener.sh
+./buil.sh

-## Run the SSE client publisher
+## Run the listenner

-$./client/runcurlclientpublisher.sh
+./runlistener.sh

+## Send a command using
+./runpublisher.sh